edesz/predict-loan-defaults/README.md

 False positives (`FP`) predict  that a loan will default but it does not default and is paid off on time.
 This is a prospective loss of returns to the investor who has not funded the loan which would actually have been paid off.
 The investor could have effectively invested in these loans since they would have delivered returns.
 Since this was not done, returns are lost but principal is not lost, so that's not so bad. `FP` should be minimized.

-A conservative would prefer to miss funding opportunities for loans that are paid off on time (false positives) than providing funding to risky loans that result in a default and take away their returns and principal (false negatives).
+A risk-averse investor would prefer to miss funding opportunities for loans that are paid off on time (false positives) than providing funding to risky loans that result in a default and take away their returns and principal (false negatives).

 True negatives are when the model correctly identifies a loan paid off on time.
 The investor has funded such loans and is happily earning returns.
 This should not be used in punishing errors in the analysis.